pchhina/portfolioSiteDev/content/post/git-commands.md

 +++
 date = "2017-12-26T21:40:42-06:00"
 draft = false
-title = "Just Enough...
-Git"
+title = "Just Enough... git"
 tags = ["git"]
-categories = ["Tutorials"]
+categories = ["Tutorials", "Tools"]

 +++
 This is just a list of git commands I am currently using.
-I will keep on adding stuff to it as I use more/different commands.
 There are tons of tutorials out there as well as quite a few cheat sheets.
 While those are mostly comprehensive resources, I tend to get distracted and try to learn all commands at once without using them in real projects.
 That doesn't help much.

 **Initialize a local git repository**
 {{<highlight git>}}